 4. Inflammatory diseases in the pelvic organs.

-With painful periods, any of these diseases can join the increased production of prostaglandins.
-Therefore, if the pain becomes stronger than usual, lasts longer than three days, the cycle is broken, unusual discharge appears, or consult a doctor with these symptoms.
+With painful periods, any of these diseases can be associated with increased production of prostaglandins.
+Therefore, if the pain is stronger than usual, it lasts longer three days, the cycle has been disrupted, unusual discharge has appeared, or, consult a doctor with these symptoms.

 What tests should I take to understand that this is not a dangerous disease?